satya-das/cib/README.md

 <a name="sdkheadersandproxyclasses"></a>

-#### 10.3.5\.
+#### 9.4.5\.
 SDK Headers and Proxy Classes
-Now we will look into the headers that will be used by client developer.
+Now we will look into the headers that will be used by client developers.
 This is the only part of generated code that is meant to be seen by developers and so CIB tries to keep this as close to original as possible.
 Below is the header for  `class A` that CIB produced from the header library developer wanted to publish.

 **File**: example.h: